 Two other more recent additions to the family portfolio are Albion – a Sauvignon blanc sourced from Yountville and the elizabethjohn, a non-vintage Cabernet Sauvignon styled to be approachable on release.

-For a number of years their wine maker was Philippe Melka who currently works with select premium Napa Wineries – in the past he has been voted American Winemaker of the year by Robert Parker in Food & Wine Magazine.
-Marston was fortunate to acquire his services fairly early in his career as his time is much sought after.
+For a number of years their wine maker was Philippe Melka who currently works with select premium Napa wineries – in the past he has been voted American Winemaker of the year by Robert Parker in Food & Wine Magazine.
+Marston was fortunate to acquire his services fairly early in his career as currently his time is much sought after.
 Philippe has a Geology degree (he knows his Napa terroir very well) and loves working with Napa hillside vineyards.
-As he mentioned to us, “hillside vineyards are more of a challenge”!
+As he mentioned to us during one of our earlier visit to Marston Estate, “hillside vineyards are more of a challenge”!

 It is always a fine line to craft wines with that special elegance and softness ready to be consumed now, while at the same time ensuring the wine has the acidity, fruit and structure to be aged and not be flat in say 10 years.
 This is a line that Philippe walks well – Marston’s older vintages if you can find them, are drinking very well now.